-Assisted by the analyst company MSCI, Mistra has measured the carbon footprint both of its entire equity portfolio and of the individual equity funds it contains.
+For 2018, assisted by the analyst company MSCI, Mistra had the carbon footprint measured both for its entire equity portfolio and for individual equity funds.
 The figures are estimated on the basis of Mistra’s ownership interest in each company through investment in the equity fund concerned.
-This analysis includes data on direct greenhouse-gas (GHG) emissions and indirect emissions from use of electricity.
+This analysis includes data on direct GHG emissions and indirect emissions from electricity use.
 Emissions from the rest of the value chain, use of manufactured products and their disposal as waste are not included.
-The GHG emissions are presented as ‘carbon dioxide equivalents’ (tCO2e), but biogenic CO2 emissions (those produced by living organisms) are not included in the estimates.
+The GHG emissions are presented as ‘carbon dioxide equivalents’ (tCO2e).
+Biogenic CO2 emissions (those produced by living organisms) are not included in the estimates.

-The carbon footprint of Mistra’s equity portfolio at 30 September 2018 was 5,100 tonnes of carbon dioxide equivalents (tCO2e).
-In terms of the proportions of the companies’ turnover to which Mistra’s ownership shares correspond, the portfolio’s carbon footprint represents a ‘carbon intensity’ of 5.2 tCO2e per SEK million of turnover, while in relation to investment value the figure is 3 tCO2e per SEK million invested.
-By comparison, it may be mentioned that the carbon intensity of the Fourth Swedish National Pension Fund (AP Fund), in the sense of its carbon footprint in relation to turnover for 2017, was 13.5 tCO2e per SEK million of turnover.
+The carbon footprint of Mistra’s equity portfolio at 30 September 2018 was 5,100 tonnes of tCO2e.
+In terms of the proportions of the companies’ turnover to which Mistra’s ownership interests correspond, the portfolio’s carbon footprint represents a carbon intensity of 5.2 tCO2e per SEK million of turnover, while in relation to investment value the figure is 3.0 tCO2e per SEK million invested.
+By comparison, it may be mentioned that the carbon footprint of the Fourth Swedish National Pension Fund (AP Fund) in relation to turnover for 2017 was 13.5 tCO2e per SEK million of turnover.

 In dialogue with fund managers, information from the analysis will serve as a basis for discussing, mainly, how companies that do not report GHG emissions can be induced to do so.
 Discussions will also focus on companies defined in MSCI’s analysis as ‘laggards’ when it comes to risk management associated with GHG emissions.